Error handling#

 Handling Errors#

-• Append ! after the function name in a function application to rethrow the error directly in case of an error, for example:
+Applying the function normally will rethrow the error directly in case of an error.
+For example:

 }